jackiehjm/stx-docs/doc/source/storage/kubernetes/storage-configuration-storage-related-cli-commands.rst

     reversible.

 ``--ceph-mon-gib``
-    For a Ceph backend, this is the space in gibibytes allotted for the Ceph monitor.
+    For a Ceph backend, this is the space in GB allotted for the Ceph monitor.

 .. note::